SBasu2025/smart-waste-web/README.md

 # smart-waste-web
-A fullstack webapp micro-project by Soumyadeep Basu The **Smart Waste Management Dashboard** is a Java-based web application that helps municipalities track garbage bin fill levels across city routes and optimize vehicle deployment for timely waste collection.
+A fullstack webapp micro-project by me, Soumyadeep Basu.

 It provides:
 - A dashboard to view cities, routes, bins, and fill percentages